TheIoTLearningInitiative/CodeLabs/Gods/Bitol/Documentation/DroneCodePlatform/DroneCodePlatform.md

 # Dronecode Platform

-> The Open Source UAV Platform.
+> The Dronecode project delivers a collaborative and shared open source platform for unmanned aerial vehicles (UAVS).
+The Open Source UAV Platform.
 A neutral place where industry and community developers can contribute technology in order to reduce costs and time to market.
 [Dronecode](https://www.dronecode.org/)

 The active Working Groups are: